Yuri Khatchaturov: Personal life

 Khachaturov is married and has three sons.
-One of his sons, Grigory, is a major general in the Armenian Army, serving currently as the commander of the 3rd Army Corps in Vanadzor.
+One of his sons, Grigory, was a major general in the Armenian Army, serving as the commander of the 3rd Army Corps in Vanadzor.
 Another son, Igor, was detained in 2022 on charges of assaulting a police officer during the 2022 Armenian protests.
+Growing up in a multiethnic town in neighboring Georgia, he had a poor command of the Armenian language and as a result was much more fluent in the Russian language, his first language.